Washington County WI

 Employee Responsibility in an Emergency: Expected to respond to emergency situations involving safety of the residents, other employees and the facility.
 This includes the ability to assist with the evacuation of residents.

-Equipment used: adaptive devices, tubs, call system, cane, scales, commode, bed, thermometer, time clock, wheelchair, transfer belt, broda chair, gloves, mechanical lift, isolation apparel, lapboard, linen cart, microwave oven, nail clipper, phone, electric razors, serving trays, Code Alert system.
+Adaptive devices, tubs, call system, cane, scales, commode, bed, thermometer, time clock, computers for documentation, wheelchair, transfer belt, geri chair, gloves, hoyer lift, isolation apparel, lapboard, linen cart, microwave oven, nail clipper, phone, razors (manual and electric), serving trays, Code Alert, tube feeding systems, syringes, needles, Blood Pressure equipment, stethoscope, IV pumps, enteral feeding equipment, oxygen equipment, blood sugar monitoring, specialized beds, suction equipment, medication distribution system and sit to stand.

 All employees are expected to treat residents in a kind and respectful manner.
 Abuse and/or misappropriation of funds or personal belongings are strictly prohibited.
-Acts considered, but may not be limited to abuse includes: kicking, shaking, slapping, choking, pushing or similar actions.
-Neglect includes such actions as failing to follow standard procedures for feeding, dressing, bathing and treating in accordance with instructions of a physician, supervisor of nurse.
+Acts considered, but may not be limited to abuse includes, kicking shaking, slapping, choking, pushing or similar actions.
+Neglect includes such actions as failing to follow standard procedures for feeding, dressing, bathing and treating in accordance with instructions of a physician, supervisor or nurse.
 Mistreatment includes such actions as the use of harsh, profane or obscene words, shouting, teasing or threatening gestures and the application of a restraint without an order.